Unnamed American ISIS fighter: Doe's account, from court documents

 In June 2018, CNN published details of Doe's account of himself, from court documents that had recently been made public.
-Doe claimed he had traveled to Daesh controlled territory to serve as a freelance journalist.
+Doe claimed he had traveled to Daesh-controlled territory to serve as a freelance journalist.
 The documents seem to refute descriptions that he was captured "on the battlefield", instead describing peacefully being taken into custody at a border crossing.
 Doe claimed he had made thirty previous attempts to escape from Daesh controlled territory.
 Doe claimed that Daesh kidnapped him two days after his arrival, and that he had spent eight months in Daesh custody.
 He claimed he only agreed to work for the Daesh regime in order to win release from the Daesh prison.
 Other court documents described a flash drive Doe was carrying containing a bomb-making manual and a Daesh spreadsheet named "Islamic State Spoils and Booty Bureau."

 Release

 In late October 2018, the detainee was released, with no charges being filed against him.
 His name was never made public, but The New York Times reported they had determined his name, from Daesh records.
 The country to which he was released was not made public, but The New York Times reported it was Bahrain.
 The New York Times reported that, unlike Yasser al-Himdy, he did not have to relinquish his US citizenship, in order to be released.
 The State Department did cancel his passport.
+After 2018, his fate and whereabouts are unknown.